null Skip to main content

 FAQs:

-Belt squats place the weight on your hips instead of your back, reducing spinal strain while targeting the lower body.
+Resistance squat place the weight on your hips instead of your back, reducing spinal strain while targeting the lower body.

 A hip or lever squat belt is recommended for better comfort and effectiveness.

-What are the benefits of belt squats?
+What are the benefits of Power squat?

 They reduce back strain, improve leg activation, and enhance hip mobility, making them safer for those with spinal concerns.

-Are belt squats suitable for beginners?
+Are Hip load squat suitable for beginners?

-They’re an excellent option for beginners due to their lower-risk design and ability to teach proper squat form
+They’re an excellent option for beginners due to their lower-risk design and ability to teach proper squat form.